bhklab/handbook/docs/disciplines/Pharmacogenomics/signature-analysis.md

 | Visualization          | `corrplot`, `ComplexHeatmap`, `pheatmap`, `ggplot2` |
 | Association modeling   | `glm`, `survival` (includes `coxph`), `caret`       |

+!!! note

-> **Note:** The choice of packages or pipelines may vary based on the specific research question and analysis goals.
+    The choice of packages or pipelines may vary based on the specific research question and analysis goals.

 ---